pixi-loopkit/docs/docs/intro.md

 Jumping ahead a little, here's another keyboard shortcut: if you click on the two squares above, and hit Shift+E on, you should be offered to download a `.tar` archive.
 Try it out!

-Hopefully your file manager will know how to deal with it TAR (it's essentially a zip).
+Hopefully your file manager will know how to deal with a tar file (it's essentially a zip).
 Once you've managed to unzip it, you'll see a `/frames` folder that contains all the individual frames, as well as in the root folder you'll find three shell scripts.
 The shell scripts use `ffmpeg` to convert the PNG frames into a looping GIF or, if the necessity calls for a video, a roughly 30 second mp4 video.

 > One more keystroke!
-Try clicking into the squares and hitting "R" on the keyboard.
+Try clicking into the squares and hitting "r" on the keyboard.
 This will render each frame on top of each other.
 That can be useful for debugging, as well as can render an interesting view of your animation.
 Press Shift+R if you'd like to download the image.

 ## Onwards to loops

-Hopefully this brief overview has given you some idea as to what loopkit is about.
-To summarize - it's a tiny library (~50k unzipped), sitting on top of [Pixi.js](https://www.pixijs.com/), using [Chroma.js](https://gka.github.io/chroma.js/) and other helper libraries to create an environment where you can focus on creating.
+To summarize loopkit it's a tiny library (~50k unzipped), sitting on top of [Pixi.js](https://www.pixijs.com/), using [Chroma.js](https://gka.github.io/chroma.js/) and other helper libraries to create an environment where you can focus on creating.
 Keep reading to learn how to loop using normalized (0 to 1) values like a pro, how to switch loopkit between framecount mode and BPM (beats-per-minute) mode, how to attach sound, what's the best way to get high-resolution renders, and other nifty features.
 You might pick up a bit of maths as we move along as well!

 [Onwards to "Working with loops"](/loops)